nestybox/sysbox-ee/docs/design.md

 ## OCI compatibility

-Sysboxd is mostly (but not 100%) compatible with the [OCI runtime spec](https://github.com/opencontainers/runtime-spec).
+Sysbox is mostly (but not 100%) compatible with the [OCI runtime spec](https://github.com/opencontainers/runtime-spec).

 The incompatibilities arise from Nestybox's desire to make deployment of system containers possible with Docker.

-We believe these incompatibilities won't negatively affect users of Sysboxd and should mostly be transparent to them.
+We believe these incompatibilities won't negatively affect users of Sysbox and should mostly be transparent to them.

 Here is a list of OCI runtime incompatibilities:

 ### Namespaces

-Sysboxd requires that the system container's `config.json` file have a namespace array field with at least the following namespaces:
+Sysbox requires that the system container's `config.json` file have a namespace array field with at least the following namespaces:

 * pid